 From the files of Kosciusko County Historical Society:

-Editor’s note: This is a new column that will appear a few times a month on Monday mornings.
+Editor’s note: This is column will appear a few times a month on Monday mornings.